Practice questions

 $=\dfrac{1}{1.14473}$

-$=0.8736$, after rounding to the four decimal places.
+$=0.8736$, after rounding to four decimal places.

 (b).

-Use the change of base formula:
+Use the change-of-base formula:

 $3\log_6 2.75= 3\cdot \dfrac{\log(2.75)}{\log(6)}$